carlos8080/sbt-generate-tables/README.md

 Version | Changes
 --------|--------
-3.1.1 | Changing package name and organization to Eadive 3.1.0 | Adding generate-formats and modification to Tables.scala to accept Json formats 3.0.1 | Bugfix on Slick driver (drop last $ dollar-sign from the driver)
+3.2.0 | Changing package name and organization to Carlos Souza, and upgrading to Slick 3.1.1 3.1.1 | Changing package name and organization to Eadive 3.1.0 | Adding generate-formats and modification to Tables.scala to accept Json formats 3.0.1 | Bugfix on Slick driver (drop last $ dollar-sign from the driver)